advancedresearch/the_century_of_satire/the-historical-jesus.md

 which attracts outsiders and people with less power in society.

 ### Was the historical Jesus a cult leader?

+Cult leaders are often charismatic and tell people what they want to hear, so they can be manipulated socially.
+One common cult tactic is called "love-bombing" where potential recruits are overwhelmed with attention and love they seek.
+At the same time as the cult gives recruits what they want, they also isolate them from the rest of society.
+This makes the recruit emotionally and psychologically dependent on the cult, which decreases the chance they will leave.

+In Early Christian writings, there is often a demand that people being recruited need to give up their own property.
+As idyllic this might sound to somebody in favor of a collective ownership of property today, it is a bait-and-switch tactic done by cults to make the recruit economically dependent on staying loyal to their leader.

+A cult leader would say that they come to give rewards to the people who they try to recruit, but also at the same time warn of conflict with friends and family.

+All these cult attributes are present in the texts about Jesus that Early Christians wrote.

 ### Was the historical Jesus an apocalyptic preacher?